Ingeniculture: Why the Room Matters More Than the Model

 The Portable Principle

 Everything in my system is plain text.
 The instruction set is a text file.
 The wiki is markdown.
-The history is standard version control.
+The history is in standard version control.
 The correction log is a document that gets reviewed every Friday.

 If you started a new session right now with zero preparation, how much would you have to explain before it could do useful work?